πͺ© Quick Answer

 1. Mirror Ball Ceiling Installation

-Best for: Indoor parties, backyard pergolas, 20–50 guests | Budget: $40–$65
+Best for: Indoor parties, backyard pergolas, 20β50 guests | Budget: $40β$65

 If you do one thing, do this.
-A 12-inch disco ball ($18–$22 Amazon) hung center with a clip-on LED spotlight aimed directly at it, plus silver mylar fringe curtains draped from the ceiling perimeter — this is the setup Emma used last July and it’s the setup I recommend to everyone.
+A 12-inch disco ball ($18β$22) hung center with a clip-on LED spotlight aimed directly at it, plus silver mylar fringe curtains draped from the ceiling perimeter.
+When the overhead lights go off and the spotlight hits the ball, the whole room fills with shifting, rotating light, and the space transforms from a backyard into somewhere.

-- 12″ disco ball: $18–$22 (Amazon)
+- 12″ disco ball: $18β$22

-- 6–8 packs silver mylar fringe curtains: $7.50–$10 (Dollar Tree)
+- 6β8 packs silver mylar fringe curtains: $7.50β$10

 - Command hooks: $8

-- Clip-on LED spotlight: $22–$28 (Amazon)
+- Clip-on LED spotlight: $22β$28

-- Total: $52–$68 | Setup time: 45 minutes
+- Total: $52β$68 | Setup time: 45 minutes

-Color palette: Silver and white with gold and soft purple from your LED lighting.
+Color palette: silver and white with gold and soft purple from your LED lighting.

 2. Studio 54 Velvet Rope Entry

-Best for: Adult milestone birthdays (30s, 40s, 50s), bachelorette parties | Budget: $50–$75
+Best for: Adult milestone birthdays (30s, 40s, 50s), bachelorette parties | Budget: $50β$75

-- Gold velvet rope set: $35 (Amazon)
+- Gold velvet rope set: $35

 - Chalkboard or foam board sign: $8

-- 50 balloons gold/silver/black: $18 (Amazon)
+- 50 balloons gold/silver/black: $18

 - Balloon arch strip: $8